uts-isf/CEREI/README.md

 If you commit a new feature, add [FEATURE] to your commit message AND give a clear description of the new feature.
 The label Needs documentation will be added by maintainers and will automatically create an issue on the CEREI-Documentation, where you or others should write documentation about it.

 ## License
-This project is licensed under the terms of the <a href="https://github.com/uts-isf/CEREI/blob/main/LICENSE">MIT License</a>.
+This project has been developed in collaboration between [UTS](https://www.uts.edu.au/) and [Federation University](https://federation.edu.au/) and it is licensed under the terms of the <a href="https://github.com/uts-isf/CEREI/blob/main/LICENSE">MIT License</a>.

 ## Acknowledgements
-This work is partially supported by the National Institute for Forestry Products Innovation (NIFPI) and Centre for New Energy Transition Research.
+This work is partially supported by the [National Institute for Forestry Products Innovation (NIFPI)](https://nifpi.org.au/) and [Centre for New Energy Transition Research](https://federation.edu.au/research/research-centres/cfnetr).